ozkary/ozkary.github.io/_posts/2023/2023-06-10-data-engineering-process-fundamentals-data-warehouse-transformation.md

 ## Data Warehouse Design and Architecture

-with a clear understanding of the business requirements, data sources and their update frequencies, we can move forward with the design of the data warehouse architecture.
+During the design and architecture stage of our data warehouse project, our primary objective is to transition from conceptual ideas to concrete designs.
+With a clear understanding of the business requirements, data sources and their update frequencies, we can move forward with the design of the data warehouse architecture.
 To start, we need to define the data warehouse models such as star schema, snowflake schema, or hybrid models based on data relationships and query patterns.
 We should also determine the infrastructure and technology stack for the data warehouse, considering factors like data volume, frequency of updates, and query performance requirements, source control, and CI/CD activities.

 ### Schema Design